DipakBagal/G4StartUp_Aegis-Buy/README.md

 ## 🙏 Acknowledgments

 - Google for Startups for Gemini API access
-- Built as part of the SKY-UK initiative
+- Built for the Google for Startups - Scaler contest
-- Powered by Scalar technology
+- Powered by Google Gemini 2.5 Flash

 ## 📞 Support